 What do you need to start a journal

-The first thing you need to decide is if you want to keep a paper or digital based journal.
-The common recommendation is writing a journal by hand is more beneficial .
-My view is use which ever format is more convenient and appealing to you.
+The first thing you need to decide is if you want to keep a digital or physical journal.
+The common recommendation is writing a journal by hand is more beneficial.
+My view is to use which ever format is more convenient and appealing to you.

 For a handwritten journal you need a notebook, or paper, and a pen.
-Some people recommend using a luxury notebook so you look forward to writing in it.
-Although I understand the suggestion, I worry this could delay you starting as you wait to find the perfect notebook or when you have notebook you are intimidated by its beauty.
-It is absolutely fine to use any notebook you have to hand, or even paper that you store in a ring binder.
+Some people recommend using a luxury notebook, so you look forward to writing in it.
+Although I understand the suggestion, I worry this could delay you starting as you wait to find the perfect notebook.
+Or when you have a notebook you may be intimidated by its beauty.
+It is absolutely fine to use any notebook you have to hand, or even paper that you store in a folder.

-Although you can use any notebook, there are also different journalling books you can use.
+Although you can use any notebook, there are also different journaling books you can buy.
 When you’re starting your first journal you may find these useful because some of them provide ideas about what to write about and some provide a defined space for each day.
 There are also specific journals for children which can be nice gifts if they’ve shown an interest in writing.

-The simplest way to keep a digital journal is to use note keeping or word processing software on your computer or phone. e.g. Word, Evernote.
+The simplest way to keep a digital journal is to use note keeping or word processing software on your computer or phone. e.g. Google Docs, Evernote.
 Dedicated journal writing software also exists for both computer and phone.

 Blogging originated as an online journal (web-log).
-However, from my experience blogging and journalling are different mainly because blogging is not private, but also because there is more focus on influence than personal insight.
+However, from my experience blogging and journaling are different, mainly because blogging is not private, but also because there is more focus on influence than personal insight.